archer1992/proj1energy/README.md

 You can use phpMyAdmin (included with XAMPP) or a MySQL client to run the SQL commands in the

 powerplants_db.sql

+To import the data, go to the powerplants table and import the file

+powerplants.sql

 Step 3: Run the WebApp
 Change the database configuration in the powerplant_app.py in this function